Updated October 2017

 Top Pick for Light Weight

 is our Top Pick for weight-conscience hikers, backpackers, and climbers.
 It is by FAR the most compact and lightest jacket we tested, weighing in at a scant 6.5 ounces.
 This is roughly half to-a-third of the weight of most jackets we tested.
 It isn't feature-rich, lacking lower hand pockets but despite offering a pretty basic, though effective hood, and an overall minimal design it still did a pretty good job at its primary purpose: keeping its wearer dry.
 While weight doesn't seem like a big deal and all those extra features are sweet, keep in mind that most hikers, climbers, or backpackers will likely end up carrying their waterproof layer 90% or more of the time, making this functional but low-weight and low bulk rain shell an excellent choice.

 Top Pick for Hiking and Backpacking

 The REI Rhyolite

-is easily one of our favorite rain jackets on the market.
-It features 3-layer eVent; after a range of input from testers and side-by-side testing, it proved to be most breathable jacket we tested.
+is easily one of our favorite competitors on the market.
+It features 3-layer eVent, and after a range of input from testers and side-by-side testing, it proved to be most breathable jacket we tested.
 The Rhyolite's

-design allowed for excellent mobility, a wonderfully designed hood, a cut that was big enough to fit over a few layers, but not overly loose, and an intelligent pocket hip-belt friendly design.
+design allowed for excellent mobility, a wonderfully designed hood with a cut that was big enough to fit over a few layers; but not overly loose, and an intelligent pocket hip-belt friendly design.
 The lack of lower hand-warmer pockets means this is a so-so dog-walking jacket, but for anything outdoorsy from hiking to backcountry skiing, this is one of the best jackets out there (especially considering its $190 price).
 We also love the Marmot Minimalist

-, an excellent jacket and was only just barely edged out for this award.
+, an excellent contender that was only just barely edged out for this award.